Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a $25,000 motor vehicle dealer bond cost in New Hampshire?

 The New Hampshire Department of Safety Director of the Division of Motor Vehicles requires auto dealers to post a surety bond to legally conduct work within the state.
 These bonds are subject to underwriting, which means the price you pay for your bond is based on a review of your personal credit report.
-For this particular bond, qualified applicants can expect to pay around $187 for their New Hampshire car dealer bond.
+For this particular New Hampshire car dealer bond, qualified applicants can expect to pay a minimum of $187.50.

 Give us a call at 1 (800) 308-4358 or submit a bond request now.
 Our experts will walk you through each step of our fast and easy bonding process!

 What is the purpose of a New Hampshire auto dealer bond?

 New Hampshire vehicle dealer bonds are put in place to ensure that vehicle dealers perform their obligations to purchasers or other parties who suffer a loss as defined by the New Hampshire Revised Statutes Annotated 261:98.
 Auto “dealers” are defined by Revised Statutes Annotated RSA 259.89A, RSA 259:6-a, RSA 261:123 and RSA 259:121.